-- A spiral-and-star combo express pain and disorientation in this ''Everyday Heroes" episode.
+- A spiral-and-star combo express pain and disorientation in an episode ''Everyday Heroes".

-- In Freefall, Sam was faking death but still got the X's, thanks to them actually being part of an animatronic mask concealing his face from others.
+- Sam is faking death but still got the X's, thanks to them actually being part of an animatronic mask concealing his face from others.

 - There's also the terraforming robot Sawtooth Rivergrinder, whose eyes are actual displays.